Polish parliament, defying EU, approves judiciary overhaul

 “We are moving forward with reforms of the justice system, and the Supreme Court reform is an element of this process,” said Pawel Mucha, an adviser to Duda.

-“In my opinion, these changes will hurt the citizens because politicization of courts means that no citizen will be assured that a judge presiding over a case isn’t being influenced by politicians,” said Waldemar Żurek, KRS spokesman.
+Spokesman Waldemar Żurek said: “In my opinion, these changes will hurt the citizens because politicization of courts means that no citizen will be assured that a judge presiding over a case isn’t being influenced by politicians.”

-Despite broad criticism abroad, the PiS government remains one of Poland’s most popular governments since the 1989 collapse of communism, because of low unemployment, generous public spending and its adherence to traditional Catholic values.
+Despite criticism abroad as well, the PiS government remains one of Poland’s most popular governments since the 1989 collapse of communism, because of low unemployment, generous public spending and its adherence to traditional Catholic values.

 Friday’s votes came a day after the PiS sacked its prime minister, Beata Szydlo, and replaced her with Finance Minister Mateusz Morawiecki, a loyalist of Jaroslaw Kaczynski, the party leader and Poland’s paramount politician.